TAKT-R-D/design-pattern/architecture/structural/microkernel/plugin-architecture.md

 # 🧩 Plugin Architecture

-## ✅ このスタイルの概要

-アプリケーションが **明示的な拡張ポイント（Extension Point）を提供し、
-そこにプラグインを差し込むことで機能追加・カスタマイズを可能にする構造スタイル。**

-## ✅ 解決しようとした問題

-- 顧客やプロジェクトごとに必要な機能が異なる
-- 追加機能のたびに本体をフォーク・改造するのはコストが高い
-- サードパーティによるエコシステム（プラグインマーケット）を構築したい

-Plugin Architecture は、

-> 「本体はコア機能を提供し、拡張はプラグインとして後付けする」

-ことで、変更容易性とエコシステム構築を支える。

-## ✅ 基本思想・ルール

-### ● Extension Point（拡張ポイント）

-- コアが「ここにプラグインを差し込める」というスロットを定義
-- インターフェースやイベント、設定ファイルによって表現される

-### ● Plugin（プラグイン）

-- 拡張ポイントの契約（インターフェース）を実装
-- 機能を追加／置き換え／フィルタリングする
-- 設定やマーケットプレイス経由で有効化・無効化されることが多い

-### ● 実装パターン

-- クラスパススキャン / リフレクション
-- DI コンテナによる登録
-- 設定ファイル・マニフェストによる宣言

-## ✅ 得意なアプリケーション

-- エディタ / IDE（Lint, Formatter, Language Support 等の拡張）
-- CI/CD ツール（各種プラグインで対応サービスを追加）
-- CMS / EC プラットフォーム（テーマ・アドオン）
-- SaaS プラットフォーム（Webhook / App 機構を提供するもの）

-## ❌ 不向きなケース

-- 機能のバリエーションがほとんどない単一用途のアプリ
-- セキュリティ要件が極端に厳しく、外部コード実行を避けたいケース
-- プラグイン境界が曖昧で、結局コアと強く結合してしまうような設計
-- といった問題も起こりえる。

-## ✅ 歴史（系譜・親スタイル）

-- Microkernel 的な発想を、よりアプリケーションレベルで具体化したスタイル
-- Eclipse / VSCode / IntelliJ などの IDE をはじめ、多くのツールで普及
-- Web プラットフォーム（ブラウザ拡張・SaaS のアプリ連携）にも応用されている

-## ✅ 関連スタイル

-- **Microkernel Architecture**：コアとプラグインの分離という観点でほぼ同系統
-- **Event-Driven Architecture**：イベント購読型の拡張ポイントとして組み合わせやすい
-- **Layered Architecture**：特定レイヤーに対するプラグイン（例：認証方式の差し替え）としても利用可能

-## ✅ 代表的なフレームワーク

-Plugin Architecture はアプリケーションレベルでの Microkernel 的構造として広く普及している。
+## ✅ Overview

+**A structural style where the application provides explicit Extension Points, and enables feature addition/customization by inserting plugins there.**

+## ✅ Problems Addressed

+- Necessary features differ for each customer or project.
+- Forking/modifying the main body every time a feature is added has high cost.
+- Want to build an ecosystem (plugin market) by third parties.

+Plugin Architecture supports ease of change and ecosystem construction by:

+> "Main body provides core functions, and extensions are added later as plugins."

+## ✅ Basic Philosophy & Rules

+### ● Extension Point

+- Core defines slots saying "Plugins can be inserted here".
+- Expressed by interfaces, events, or configuration files.

+### ● Plugin

+- Implements the contract (interface) of the extension point.
+- Adds / Replaces / Filters functions.
+- Often enabled/disabled via configuration or marketplace.

+### ● Implementation Patterns

+- Classpath Scan / Reflection
+- Registration by DI Container
+- Declaration by Configuration File / Manifest

+## ✅ Suitable Applications

+- Editor / IDE (Extensions for Lint, Formatter, Language Support, etc.)
+- CI/CD Tools (Add supported services with various plugins)
+- CMS / EC Platforms (Themes, Add-ons)
+- SaaS Platforms (Those providing Webhook / App mechanisms)

+## ❌ Unsuitable Cases

+- Single-purpose apps with almost no variation in features.
+- Cases where security requirements are extremely strict and execution of external code is to be avoided.
+- Designs where plugin boundaries are ambiguous and end up tightly coupled with the core.

+## ✅ History (Genealogy / Parent Styles)

+- Style that concretized Microkernel ideas at a more application level.
+- Spread in many tools including IDEs like Eclipse / VSCode / IntelliJ.
+- Applied to Web platforms (Browser extensions, SaaS app integration).

+## ✅ Related Styles

+- **Microkernel Architecture**: Almost same family in terms of separation of core and plugins.
+- **Event-Driven Architecture**: Easy to combine as event subscription type extension points.
+- **Layered Architecture**: Can be used as a plugin for specific layers (e.g., replacing authentication method).

+## ✅ Representative Frameworks

+Plugin Architecture is widely spread as a Microkernel-like structure at the application level.

 - **VSCode / IntelliJ**
-  言語サーバ・フォーマッタ・デバッガなど、すべてプラグイン経由で追加。
+  Language servers, formatters, debuggers, etc. are all added via plugins.

 - **WordPress / Shopify / Joomla**
-  CMS / EC の機能拡張としてテーマ・アドオン・アプリをプラグインとして追加。
+  Themes, add-ons, and apps are added as plugins for CMS / EC feature extension.

-- **CI/CD ツール（Jenkins・GitHub Actions）**
+- **CI/CD Tools (Jenkins, GitHub Actions)**
-  ビルド・デプロイ・通知など、各処理ステップをプラグインとして分離。

-- **モダン SaaS の外部連携（Webhook / App）**
-  外部サービスが“アプリとして拡張ポイントに差し込まれる”構造。
+  Processing steps like build, deploy, notification are separated as plugins.

+- **External Integration of Modern SaaS (Webhook / App)** Structure where external services are "inserted into extension points as apps".

-## ✅ このスタイルを支えるデザインパターン
+## ✅ Design Patterns Supporting This Style

-Plugin Architecture は、Microkernel と比べるとアプリケーション寄りだが、用いられるパターンの本質は同じである。
+Plugin Architecture is more application-oriented compared to Microkernel, but the essence of patterns used is the same.

 - **Strategy**
-  プラグインの実装差し替えを自然に表現するための中心的パターン。
+  Central pattern to naturally express implementation replacement of plugins.

 - **Abstract Factory**
-  プラグインのロード方法（設定・メタデータ）を統一するために利用。
+  Used to unify how plugins are loaded (configuration, metadata).

 - **Proxy**
-  プラグインの呼び出しに対して、ログ・認可・キャッシュなどの制御を追加する。
+  Adds control like logging, authorization, caching to plugin calls.

 - **Mediator**
-  プラグイン間やプラグイン ⇔ コアの調整を一箇所に集約する。
+  Aggregates coordination between plugins or Plugin ⇔ Core in one place.

 - **Decorator**
-  プラグインの機能を追加でラップして拡張する場面が多い。
+  Often used to wrap plugin functions and extend them.